 #1) They don't take the time to tape off the character lines of the vehicle.
 Character lines are raised areas, seams, emblems, rubber seals around door jams, plastic trim, etc.

 #2) When they have finished, you may find left over polish is crammed in the seams of the doors, emblems, and crevices (which I then have to come and detail out the correct way).

 #3) They rush, and therefore lack the self discipline to correct or polish the paint the way you are paying them to do it!
 Polishing takes time, there's just no way around it.

 This is another area where Revive Auto Detailing & Paint Correction stands out.
-Here, taking the necessary time to detail a vehicle correctly is my first priority.
+Here, taking the necessary time to detail a vehicle correctly is our first priority.